If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 Listing all the symptoms separately can be confusing and is perhaps why so many sinus headache sufferers have not been correctly diagnosed.

-Instead, the key symptoms side by side, Sinus Headache vs Migraine, in an easy to follow checklist so you can quickly find out the truth.
+Instead, below are the key symptoms side by side, Sinus Headache vs Migraine, in an easy to follow checklist so you can quickly find out the truth.

-If you're not experiencing fever, swollen lymph nodes and a persistent green or yellow nasal discharge and you have the headache, then you likely have migraine.
+If you're not experiencing fever, swollen lymph nodes and a persistent green or yellow nasal discharge and you have a headache in the sinus area, then you likely have migraine.
 (1)

 Take a moment to digest.
-Most people from the study who were told this denied it at first.
+Most people from the study who were told this rejected the finding at first.
 They had been told by on average by 4 doctors that it was their sinus.
 They had also been wrongly diagnosed for an average of 25 years...

-Once you understand the checklist you'll have a very good idea which category you fall into.
+Once you understand the checklist you'll have a much better idea of which category you fall into.
 Of course, you'll want to confirm this with your doctor for an official diagnosis.
 If you think that you are one of the majority and that you’re sinus headaches are actually migraines then it’s time to see a headache specialist.
-The good news is that with proper treatment from a specialist you can significantly improve your condition.
+The good news is that with good treatment and support from a specialist you can significantly improve your condition.

 Many people with headaches and sinus complaints self treat with over the counter medications like ibuprofen or acetaminophen/paracetamol.
-In most cases, migraine specific medication is much more helpful.
+In most cases, migraine specific medication and personalised strategies are far more effective.

 A range of treatment options are available depending on the severity and frequency of your headaches.